-When your program is on the line, it's important you know who actually makes your straps—and that your supplier has an experienced team of engineering and assembly experts (to avoid quality, conformance, and performance issues).
-It's also important your supplier is easy to communicate with, available outside of normal business hours, innovative, and loves what they do!
+When your program is on the line, it's critical you know who is making your straps—and that your supplier has an experienced team of engineering and assembly experts (to avoid quality, conformance, and performance issues).
+It's also critical that your supplier is easy to communicate with, available outside of regular business hours, innovative, and loves what they do!

-At TAI, we understand it is important that our customers are presented with the facts, all of the options, and a complete understanding of the benefits and drawbacks of any strap type—before we sell any of our products.
+At TAI, we understand it is vital to present all customers with the facts, all of their options, and a complete understanding of product trade-offs—before we sell any of our products.
 Setting your program up for success is, and will always be, more important than making a sale.

 Pictured: Technician Adding Mylar Blanket to Flight Model GFTS® Assemblies for L3 GCS (March 29, 2018).